 All types of lung diseases combined form the third leading cause of death in the United States.
 Our 64-slice CT scanner can evaluate your lung health.
-Smoking and exposure to radon, asbestos and air pollution are all causes of lung disease.
-If you already experience signs of unhealthy lungs, then you should discuss the symptoms with your doctor to determine if you should receive a lung scan.
+Smoking and exposure to radon, asbestos, and air pollution are all causes of lung disease.
+If you already experience signs of unhealthy lungs, then you should discuss the symptoms with your doctor to determine if you should receive a Lung CT.

 Wear comfortable, loose-fitting clothing, without zippers or snaps.
 You may be asked not to eat or drink anything for up to 4 hours before the exam.
 Women should inform the technologist if there is any possibility that they are pregnant.
 Patient lockers are available for jewelry and other valuable items, however you are encouraged to leave all jewelry at home during procedures.

 After your exam, your radiologist will review and interpret your Lung CT.
 Test results are available within 48 hours for you to view on our Patient Portal.
 We also send test results directly to your physician.
 From there, your doctor will follow up with you with the test results and recommendations regarding your lung health